University of Cumbria

-- Eight of the university's subject areas achieved a 100% satisfaction rate from their students, with an additional four subjects receiving overall satisfaction rate of over 90%.
+- 17 of the university's subject areas achieved a 90% satisfaction rate or over from their students, with three subjects scoring 100%.

 - The university has strong and growing research credentials, with leading edge expertise in education and health, as well as specialist strengths in English, Forestry, Conservation and Upland management.

 - The 2014 Research Excellence Framework (REF2014) results, showed a considerable increase in research that is recognised as ‘world-leading’ and 'internationally excellent'.